 Have you ever wondered how to grow peas?
 Green peas are one of those tastes that embody spring: bright green, crisp and sweet.
 Knowing how to grow peas in the vegetable garden gives us a neverending supply, and everyone should devote some garden space to this cool-season crop.
 But peas have an interesting history, too!

-Before agriculture was developed by humans, peas were a staple food that hunter-gatherer peoples would forage regularly.
+Before humans developed agriculture, sweet peas were an abundant crop and a staple food that hunter-gatherer peoples would forage regularly.

-While we think of peas as a vegetable nowadays, biologically the pod is considered a fruit, and the peas themselves are seeds.
-All peas are considered to be part of the legume family, along with beans and other podded produce.
+While we think of peas as a vegetable nowadays, the pod is biologically considered a fruit, and the sweet-tasting peas are seeds.
+All peas are considered part of the legume family, along with beans and other podded produce.

 |Scientific Name||Pisum sativum|

 |Water||Water sparingly, ½” to 1” per week as needed|

 |Soil||Well-draining soil blended with compost|